vboyev-MSFT/defender-docs/defender-xdr/investigate-incidents.md

 If the incident or related alerts were the result of an analytics rule you've set, you can also select ***Run query*** to see other related results.

+### Critical attack path (Preview)

-(Preview) The incident graph also contains information about **critical attack paths**.
+The incident graph also contains information about **critical attack paths**.
 These paths allows security analysts to identify what other entities an attacker is likely to target next.
 To view an attack path, you can click on an entity and select **View attack path**.

 Attack paths are available for entities with the **critical asset** tag.